-Before I heard about this hike, I never realized there was a ship wreck that I could hike to only an hour from my house.
-I set out to instantly rectify that, and for a short hike like this it is pretty amazing to have such a unique reward at the end.
-If you are OK with uneven terrain the entire time then you really need to go explore the ruins of the SS Dominator.
+Before I heard about this hike, I never realized there was a shipwreck that I could hike to only an hour from my house.
+I set out to visit it, and for a short hike like this, it is pretty amazing to have such a unique reward at the end.
+If you are OK with uneven terrain the entire time, then you need to go explore the ruins of the SS Dominator.
 Here is all the information.

 - 2 miles round trip